Table of Contents

 When Does the Free Look Period Begin?

-The free look period for a new life insurance policy is a window of time required by state law that allows you to review your policy and cancel it without any financial penalties.
-If you cancel the policy before the free look period ends, your insurance company is required to fully refund your premium payments to you without incurring any surrender charges.
-This free look period begins when you receive your new life insurance policy.
+The free look period is a state required window that lets you review a new life insurance policy and cancel it without financial penalties.
+If you cancel before the period ends, the insurance company must refund your premium payments in full, with no surrender charges.

 How Long Is the Free Look Period?